 First, consider how the process of creating and publishing a website impacts ownership and management of information (or, technically, data).

 At the same time, this places a greater responsibility on ensuring that you maintain backups and are able to restore them.
 However, the main drawback is that it provides other contributors with limited access to the machine; in many cases, it’s simply not feasible to share access outside the household or office.
-Thus, such arrangement usually only suit individuals or small close-knit groups.
+Thus, such arrangement usually only suit individuals or small close-knit groups. - When using a content management system with a hosting

 The main advantage over self-hosting is that access can be granted to anyone with Internet access.